 - Withdrawal from courses;

-For further information and to review the regulations, visit the Academic Calendar under Regulations.
+For further information and to review the regulations, visit the Regulations section of the Academic Calendar.